-Make a difference in a child’s education, right from the start.
-Earn a BA in Liberal Studies while completing the Early Childhood Education program at Bay Path University.
+Make a difference in a child’s education, right from the start!

 Why Early Childhood Education at Bay Path University?

-The Early Childhood Education curriculum includes courses in early literacy, motor development, math, science, and social and emotional development that prepare students to teach pre-k through second grade.
+The Early Childhood Education curriculum includes courses in early literacy, motor development, math, science, and social and emotional development.
+This program will prepare you to teach pre-K through second grade.
 Bay Path University provides both a licensure and non-licensure program.

 As a student in the licensure program, you will: